ajayvm/fileP/README.md

 main file is fileP.go. this has many sub function areas from reading CSV to saving validation lists and various json, protobufs.
 Uncomment various sections to check various functions

 * reading CSV, converting to proto / golang struct and then converting to proto / JSON and saving the json
-* go run fileP.go .\orgMapping.go .\organization.pb.go
+* go run fileP.go orgMapping.go organization.pb.go ShardedOrgStore.go

 ## Phase 3 - Main runs to parse JSon files to go struct, validate and save to Bolt and then load them all